Harold F. Smiddy: Youth, education and early career

 Smiddy was born in 1900 in Southborough, Massachusetts to William Smiddy and Catherine E. (Eagan) Smiddy.
 After attending Peters High School from 1912 to 1916, he obtained his BSc from the Massachusetts Institute of Technology in the 1920.

 Smiddy started his career in industry as engineer in training at the engineer in training Public Service Electrical Company in Newark.
 New Jersey, now part of PSE&G, in the year 1920–21.
 In 1921 he joined the West Penn Power Corporation in Pittsburgh, now part of FirstEnergy [where in the next nine years he climbed up from service engineer, assistant distribution engineer, assistant to the commercial manager and assistant to the r.p., to operating manager.

 In 1930 Smiddy joined the Electric Bond and Share Company in New York, a holding company that sold securities of electric utilities created by General Electric in 1905.
 Here he was vice president of the operating department for a year, assistant to the executive for two years, and head of the commercial department for another two years.
-After the Public Utility Holding Company Act of 1935 the company was restructured to the Ebasco Services, Inc., and he served another two years as head of its sales department.
+After the Public Utility Holding Company Act of 1935 the company was restructured to Ebasco Services, Inc., and he served another two years as head of its sales department.